-Many continental companies, such as the Slovenia-based Adria, build eight-foot wide caravans that take advantage of the recent change in legislation to offer the widest model that you can legally tow in the UK.
+Many continental caravan manufacturers, such as the Slovenia-based Adria, build eight-foot wide caravans that take advantage of the recent change in legislation to offer the widest model that you can legally tow in the UK.

 Both companies also offer striking modern designs that are very different from the majority of British-built vans, which are more traditionally-designed.